gojtas/TAF/README.md

 Test Automation Framework for
 Rest Endpoint https://swapi.dev/
 and https://gorest.co.in/
 use Java ver.
-11 corretto
+11 corretto and 3rd-party libraries:
-use of 3-party libraries
 - JUnit4
 - Allure 2.14.0
 - Rest Assured 4.0.0